1-877-929-7245

 • Breakfast, Dinner

 For a country roughly the size of Alabama, England is awash in deep history - from battles and Neolithic sites to the roots of one of the world's most famous playwrights, William Shakespeare.
-We followed a round-trip course from London, exploring the capital's many landmarks and attractions by coach and boat before unraveling stories spanning more than 5,000 years in the heart of the country.
+We followed a round-trip course from London, exploring the capital's many landmarks and attractions before unraveling stories spanning more than 5,000 years in the heart of the Wiltshire countryside.

 Includes